ytrkptl/va-map-creator/README.md

-# va-map-creator
+# va-map-creator (Virginia Map Creator)

-Virginia map creator that uses Rough.js
+Virginia map creator that uses Rough.js.
+Tweak around with the options using the Settings pane and then download the map to your device as an SVG file (so far only tested on computers).
+Default options are set to Virginia Tech colors.